 The next morning slapped me in the face with a 40 euro parking ticket.
 You have to be careful about parking in Tarragona apparently.
 I grimaced, plucked the pink slip out from the windshield and ran inside to collect my things.

 A private tour was scheduled at Mont Marcal, a Cava vineyard in Penedès, and I was meant to be there in two hours.
-With my belongings rapidly shuttled together, I hurdled downstairs to reception, handed in my hostel key and made my way back out to the car.
+With my belongings rapidly shuttled together, I hurdled downstairs to the reception, handed in my hostel key and made my way back out to the car.
 Only to be confronted – and I kid you not – with yet another 40 euro parking ticket.
 You have to be VERY, VERY careful about parking in Tarragona.

 Penedès // Cava Country

 The drive to Penedès was 45 minutes up the coast and slightly west towards the interior of the region.
-I checked in at a 2-star hotel of very little repute in Vilafranca del Penedès and threw my stuff into a tiny room with wine colored carpeting and the lingering smell of old cigarettes.
+I checked in at a 2-star hotel of very little repute in Vilafranca del Penedès and threw my stuff into a tiny room with wine coloured carpeting and the lingering smell of old cigarettes.
 The plan was to drink quite heavily that afternoon so a cab had been booked down at reception to take me over to the vineyard.

 An enormous black Volkswagen van pulled up to the hotel driven by an equally enormous Catalonian man.
-He looked to be about 50 years old with a fringe of grey-black hair around his balding head and wore a tattered old blue sweater with two clay colored stripes around each arm.
+He looked to be about 50 years old with a fringe of grey-black hair around his balding head and wore a tattered old blue sweater with two clay coloured stripes around each arm.
 We somehow managed to converse on the way over to the vineyard despite my lack of Catalan and his lack of English.
 He was from Penedès and loved the Cava.
 He LOVED the Cava.
 I was excited.

 I learned all of this fodder from the vivacious Stefania Della Vedova, head of exports at Mont Marcal.
-In addition to my crash course on Cava production, she toured me around the property which included a foray into the spiderweb laced cellars and a memorable lunch of Catalan specialties.
-After lunch we went to see the vine pickers in action.
+In addition to my crash course on Cava production, she toured me around the property which included a foray into the spiderweb laced cellars and a memorable lunch of Catalan specialities.
+After lunch, we went to see the vine pickers in action.
 Early November is smack in the middle of pruning season.

-There were three of them working fastidiously to trim the never ending vines.
+There were three of them working fastidiously to trim the never-ending vines.
 Two were immigrants from Mali and the third was a local man with a strong Catalan face.
 They all got on at a vigorous pace while I stopped to snap my pictures.
 Occasionally laughing about something with Stefania but otherwise never pausing the clippers for even the faintest of seconds.
 Tough job.

 Cava is perhaps less famous than its French counterpart, Champagne, but it is no less delicious.
 It’s bubbly goodness.
 Light and crisp and dynamic.
 We tried a ton of Cavas, Stefania and I. You have normal Cavas, you have special Cavas, high sugar, low sugar, woody Cavas, caramel Cavas, flowers on the nose and everything in between.

-My head was spinning as I left the old farm house and after saying goodbye to Stefania and her dog Charlie, I bought an enormous baguette at the nearest supermarket, a circular package of mixed Catalonian deli meats, a chunk of young Manchego and made a haphazard sandwich before flopping down onto the coarse duvet covering my springy little hotel bed.
+My head was spinning as I left the old farmhouse and after saying goodbye to Stefania and her dog Charlie, I bought an enormous baguette at the nearest supermarket, a circular package of mixed Catalonian deli meats, a chunk of young Manchego and made a haphazard sandwich before flopping down onto the coarse duvet covering my springy little hotel bed.
 Bona nit.

 El Costa Brava through the Eyes of Dalí